Guaranteeing Ginger

 Treating the pieces before planting

 If you need to break or cut the rhizome, try to leave a little rhizome around the shoot and let the wound dry.
 It will callus over with a protective layer that will help your rhizome piece survive in the soil.
+Leave the rhizome somewhere for a couple of days or at least overnight to do this.
 The rhizomes have a protective surface and water only enters through roots so damage to the rhizome will allow water inside and could rot it.
 That’s probably the most common cause of failure.

-Now that the wounds are sealed, it’s time to soak the pieces in a dilute liquid fertilizer such as Seasol.
+Now that the wounds are calloused over and sealed, it’s time to soak the pieces in a dilute liquid fertilizer such as Seasol.
 A few hours is enough but it doesn’t hurt if you leave it overnight.
 I often do that because I forget about them!

 It’s time now to plant the pieces into their temporary home, where they will grow roots and leaves and start supplying themselves with energy and nutrients, no longer needing to rely on the stored energy in the initial rhizome pieces.

 Put the pieces into well draining soil or potting mix in a small pot, the next size up from the size of the rhizome pieces that you have.
 Choose a loose, well draining potting mix, even add some sand if you’re not sure.
-These two things will ensure that water won’t sit around the rhizome for too long.
+These two actions ensure that water won’t sit around the rhizome for too long.
 You can put multiple pieces into a larger pot but ensure there’s a good amount of space between them.
-Don’t put a saucer beneath your pot.

 Depth is important at this stage, place the pieces so that the shoots are just at the surface where they can receive a little light.
 We’re trying to stimulate them to grow leaves so that the plant can get energy.
-The shoots will grow leaves and the first roots will form at the base of the shoot.
-These two things are vital to our success.
-This can take from two weeks to a month depending on several factors, some of which I’m unsure of at this time.
+The shoots will grow leaves and new rhizomes will begin to form at the base of the shoot and new roots will grow from these.
+The new rhizome is much white and much thicker than the roots.
+This new growth phase can take from two weeks to a month depending on several factors, some of which I’m unsure of at this time.

 Give the pot a good water and set it aside for a few days.
 You’ll only have to water twice a week for the next few weeks.
 When you have some healthy leaves, take a peek at what’s going on underground.
 If you see something like the pics above or below, you’re doing OK.
 If not, leave it a little longer.